KrShanu/unrecognized/README.md

 * `image.jpg`: Face or even portrait of the person to be detected

 Setup the environment with all depencies and run `python video.py`

+# How to run recognition on webcam with you own image:

+Place your image in the root directory and edit the image filename inside `webcam.py` and edit your name inside the file as well.
+You can detect multiple people in one frame as well, just check for the array inside the code and you would know :)

+Run `python webcam.py` and boom!